AkhilGurrapu/FabricAIHack-StockReport/README.md

 ## Project Structure

-The project is organized into a dedicated workspace named FinanceAI, which has a lakehouse called FinanceLakehouse.
+The project is organized into a dedicated workspace(FinanceAI), and then created a lakehouse (FinanceLakehouse).
 Within the lakehouse, three Fabric notebooks are utilized for distinct purposes:

 - [Prediction Model Notebook](https://github.com/AkhilGurrapu/FabricAIHack-StockReport/blob/main/Notebooks/Prediction%20Model%20Notebook.ipynb): Fetches stock data and employs a RandomForestRegressor model for predicting the closing prices of stocks and then writing the data into lakehouse after transformations.